 Maths is an exciting subject, rich in so many ways.
-Here at New Islington Free School we use Rising Stars maths as a basis for our planning, supported by a range of other resources, in particular White Rose Maths and NRich.
+Here at New Islington Free School we use White Rose maths as a basis for our planning, supported by a range of other resources, in particular White Rose Maths and NRich.

 The internet is a rich resource of games, puzzles and activities to support and consolidate learning at home.
 This is especially true with Mathematics!
 Many of these applications serve to place learning in a meaningful context that the children can relate to.
 As such, they are an invaluable resource that can be dipped into for free at home.

 With this in mind, we have listed below a handful of the more effective educational sites on offer:

 Maths Websites for Children

 A wealth of games and activities organised by curriculum area, i.e. shape and space.

 Lots of games organised in a very child friendly way.

 Lots of games and an excellent revision unit – KS2 Bitesize Maths.